akumuli/Documentation/Query-language.md

 ```

 This query will retreive only series from `cpu` metric that have `region` tag which value is set to `europe`
 or `us-east`.
-Note that "metric" field is mandatory is you're using "where" field.
+Note that "metric" field is mandatory if you're using "where" field.

 #### Group-by field

-Suppose that you're have the time-series that stores valve pressure.
-Pressure on each valve is measured by
+Suppose that you're have the time-series of the valve pressure.
+Pressure in each valve is measured by
 two separate sensors so you're end up with this schema: `pressure_kPa valve_num=XXX sensor_num=YYY`.
-If you
+Here we
-query this series you will get the following results:
+have `pressure_kPa` metric with two tags: `valve_num` and `sensor_num`.
+If you query this series you will
+get the following results:

 ```
 +pressure_kPa valve_num=0 sensor_num=0